Accept payments with Trustly Pay

 Transaction StatusError CodeDescriptionAction

-FailedSW051 / 380Invalid / corrupt split tokenSee Maintain authorizations.
+FailedSW051 / 380Invalid / corrupt tokenSee Maintain authorizations.

 FailedSW056 / 330Invalid accountRemove the bank account from the user's profile.
 Prompt the user to add a new payment method.